 1. In terms of batteries, Edison always checks the ingredients

 It’s not saturated fat Edison is avoiding, but this little robot still wants you to read the label before you buy batteries.
 If using disposable batteries with Edison, only ever use alkaline batteries.
 (These are the most common AAA batteries you will find in just about any shop.)
-If you are using rechargeable batteries with Edison, only use nickel metal hydride (NiMH) rechargeable batteries.
-Never use heavy-duty, super heavy-duty or carbon zinc batteries.
+If you are using rechargeable batteries with Edison, only use nickel-metal hydride (NiMH) rechargeable batteries.
+Never use heavy-duty, super heavy-duty or carbon-zinc batteries.
+Either way, make sure they are fully charged.
+Low or flat batteries can cause some weird behaviour from Edison, resulting in a range of issues with the robot.

 Just as important as the type of batteries is the way you present them to Edison.
 In other words, always make sure the batteries are inserted correctly.
 You will find detailed pictures in our Getting started with Edison guide.